alexprengere/reservoir/README.md

 W
 Y
 ```

-You can hit ctrl+C during the command execution, the signal will be caught and the sample will be printed on stdout.

 If you want to make tests on bigger data sets, you can build arbitrarily large files using this (600Mo needed!):
 ```bash